-The University Writing Center serves students in all programs and on all campuses, including Baldwin Online / Adult, University College, and the Murphy Deming College of Health Sciences.
+The Mary Baldwin University Writing Center serves students at all levels, in all programs, and on all campuses, including the MBU Staunton campus, Baldwin Online/Adult, and the Murphy Deming College of Health Sciences.

 To schedule an appointment, review the “Meet the Tutors” page, then click on the black box above.
 If this is your first appointment, you will be asked to register.
 Once you log in, select the day, time, and tutor you want by clicking on any white space.
 Complete the appointment form, hit submit, and an automated reminder will be sent to your email address.